vezel-dev/zig-sdk/doc/configuration/properties.md

   specified in `RuntimeIdentifiers`.
 Usually specified by the user as e.g.
   `dotnet build -r linux-x64`.
 Unset by default.
 * `RuntimeIdentifiers`: A semicolon-separated list of runtime identifiers that the project supports.
-All targets on this list will be cross-compiled as necessary.
+All targets in this list will be cross-compiled as necessary.
 Defaults to all targets that the Zig compiler has known-good support for.
+* `UseMicrosoftAbi` (`true`, `false`): Enable/disable using the Microsoft ABI when targeting Windows.
+This may be necessary when linking to static libraries containing C++ code that was compiled for the Microsoft ABI.
+Note that it is currently not possible to cross-compile from non-Windows platforms when using the Microsoft ABI.
+Unset by default.
 * `UseEmulator` (`true`, `false`): Enable/disable usage of an appropriate binary emulator when cross-compiling.
 Defaults to `true`.